 A Bit About Paper

-The papers you will find beneath the pressed plants in my artwork (soon to be yours) come from India, Thailand, Nepal, Japan, Egypt, and Mexico.
+The papers you will find beneath the pressed plants in our artwork (soon to be yours) come from around the globe--India, Thailand, Nepal, Japan, Egypt, Mexico, and Europe.
 They combine beautifully with plants since they are made from gampi trees, mulberry trees, amate bark, Daphne shrubs, lokta bushes, banana and mango trees.
 Many are laced with inclusions of leaves and wildflowers.
-The range of colors is as infinite as those in the flowers I pick and press.
+The range of colors is as infinite as those in the flowers we pick and press.

 Paper making dates back to ancient Egypt, probably around 3,500 BC.
 Egyptians discovered that the papyrus plant could be woven into a thick sheet.
-The word ‘paper' is derived from papyrus.
+In fact, the word ‘paper' is derived from papyrus.

 With the invention of paper, people were free to record their thoughts in ways that would last for generations and spread around the world.